 Streetspace canopies for schools are based around a modular design theme, providing a consistent aesthetic and efficient cost structure with the flexibility for specific site requirements and constraints.
 All of our canopies are designed and manufactured in accordance with BS EN 1090 EXC 2 accreditation and our company processes subject to ISO 9001:2015 and ISO 14001:2008.

 TRITON polycarbonate roof canopies are well proven with many schools, colleges and universities offering outstanding durability from an all-steel frame with polyester powder coat finish, multiwall polycarbonate roof panels, aluminium glazing system and galvanised steel rainwater goods.

 ORION fabric structures can be specified with either the waterproof PVC membrane or shade fabric cover and are produced in five design formats, hypar, conic, star cantilever, shield cantilever and barrel vault.
-All of our ORION fabric structures are manufactured with the same immensely strong steel frame to maintain canopy tension throughout the lifespan of the structure.
-The flowing design form and unique ambience of fabric engineering lends itself to a wide variety of canopy types from small conic playground shelters, hypar shade structures to large covered spaces such as MUGA Canopies.
+All of our school canopies are manufactured with the same immensely strong steel frame to maintain canopy tension throughout the lifespan of the structure.
+The flowing design form and unique ambience of fabric engineering lends itself to a wide variety of canopy types from conic playground shelters, hypar shade structures to large covered spaces such as MUGA Canopies.

 Streetspace Design & Build Capability provides a complete single source construction package for projects in the education sector including dining halls, courtyard redevelopment projects, sports canopies and surfacing.